kids-first/kf-lib-data-ingest/docs/design/auth.md

 ## OAuth 2 Grant Type
 Can ingest app use Client Credentials grant type?
 Auth0 recommends Client Credentials grant type for machine to machine auth.
-Use cases for this grant type include "CLIs, daemons, or services".
+Use cases for this grant type include CLIs, daemons, or services.

-### How will auth type, credentials, and auth provider be associated with extract configs?
+### How will auth type, credentials, and auth provider be supplied to ingest app?
 Right now only the source data file URL is stored in the extract config for a particular file.
 If the file URL requires auth of any kind how should that be specified/encoded?